-Note that hearts & gizzards count towards muscle meat in raw feeding, and only secreting organs such as liver, kidneys, brains, spleen, thymus, pancreas, testicles, & ovaries fall into the organ category.
+Good to know: Hearts & gizzards count towards muscle meat in raw feeding.
+Only secreting organs like liver, kidneys, brains, spleen, thymus, pancreas, testicles, & ovaries fall into the (secreting) organ category.

 If you’re interested in learning more about organs in raw feeding, check out my blog post Putting My Dogs’ Raw Meals Together – Part 2: Organs.